arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ssh fio@portenta-x8-1822aa09dab6fad9.local
 ```

-The example command above starts an SSH (Secure Shell) connection to the Portenta X8 with the hostname `portenta-x8-1822aa09dab6fad9.local` using the username fio.
+The example command above starts an SSH (Secure Shell) connection to the Portenta X8 with the hostname `portenta-x8-1822aa09dab6fad9.local` using the username `fio`.
 The command format should be as follows:

 ```bash
 ssh fio@portenta-x8-<UUID>.local